ashik39/REUSABLE-COMPONENT/README.md

 The reusable components are craeted inside 'components' folder.

+**Note: If you are using 'register' from react-hook-form in "register" attribute.
+It is not required to use "setvalue" and "value" in attributes of reusable components.**

 ### TextField

 Pass the following as attributes in TextField component:

-- label="" : Label for field as string
+- label : Label of field
-- name="" : Name of field as string
+- name : Name of field
-- placeholder="": Placeholder of field as string
+- placeholder: Placeholder of field
-- value={} : Pass state value for field
+- value : Pass state value for field
-- setvalue={} : Pass the setState to assign a state value
+- setvalue : Pass the setState to assign a state value
-- register={} : Pass validations using register from react-hook-form if required
+- register : Pass validations using register from react-hook-form if required
-- errors={} : Pass errors state from react-hook-form with given name of field (example : errors={errors.text} )
+- errors : Pass errors state from react-hook-form with given name of field (example : errors={errors.text} )

 ### NumberField

 Pass the following as attributes in NumberField component:

-- label="" : Label for field as string
+- label : Label of field
-- name="" : Name of field as string
+- name : Name of field
-- placeholder="": Placeholder of field as string
+- placeholder Placeholder of field
-- value={} : Pass state value for field
+- value : Pass state value for field
-- setvalue={} : Pass the setState to assign a state value
+- setvalue : Pass the setState to assign a state value
-- register={} : Pass validations using register from react-hook-form if required
+- register : Pass validations using register from react-hook-form if required
-- errors={} : Pass errors state from react-hook-form with given name of field (example : errors={errors.number} )
+- errors : Pass errors state from react-hook-form with given name of field (example : errors={errors.number} )

 ### SelectField

 Pass the following as attributes in SelectField component:

-- label="" : Label for field as string
+- label : Label of field
-- name="" : Name of field as string
+- name : Name of field
-- data={}: Pass array of data to show in options
+- data : Pass array of data to show in options
-- value={} : Pass state value for field
+- value : Pass state value for field
-- setvalue={} : Pass the setState to assign a state value
+- setvalue : Pass the setState to assign a state value
-- register={} : Pass validations using register from react-hook-form if required
+- register : Pass validations using register from react-hook-form if required
-- errors={} : Pass errors state from react-hook-form with given name of field (example : errors={errors.select )
+- errors : Pass errors state from react-hook-form with given name of field (example : errors={errors.select )

 ### RadioButtonField

 Pass the following as attributes in RadioButtonField component:

-- label="" : Label for field as string
+- label : Label of field
-- name="" : Name of field as string
+- name : Name of field
-- data={}: Pass array of data to show as radio button options
+- data : Pass array of data to show as radio button options
-- setvalue={} : Pass the setState to assign a state value
+- setvalue : Pass the setState to assign a option value
-- register={} : Pass validations using register from react-hook-form if required
+- register : Pass validations using register from react-hook-form if required
-- errors={} : Pass errors state from react-hook-form with given name of field (example : errors={errors.radio} )
+- errors : Pass errors state from react-hook-form with given name of field (example : errors={errors.radio} )

 ### ModalPopupField